 The manufacturer’s instructions must also be followed along with these required overhead clearances.
 If you don’t meet minimum clearance requirements or follow the manufacturer’s specifications, you might void any insurance policy or warranty you want to claim on.

 Unlike cooktops, gas ovens aren’t subject to the same level of general overhead clearances.
 In order to receive a compliance certificate as required by Australian regulations, you will need a licensed gas fitter to install your gas cooking appliance as per the manufacturer’s installation instructions.

 There’s a reason you can’t do any DIY gas work.
 It’s extremely dangerous if done incorrectly and could result in fire, explosions, or even make your family sick.

 Gas work is taken so seriously that you need a certificate of compliance for every gas connection, installation, modification, or replacement.
 This is a certificate to say the work complies with your state’s gas fitting standards.

-When it comes to cooktop and oven installation requirements, the team at Metropolitan have the required tools and experience to get it right.
-Our skilled gas fitters can provide same day gas installations that always meet Australian standards.
-Call us on 1300 367 333 now to book one of our gas fittings specialists today.
+When it comes to cooktop and oven installation requirements, the team at Metropolitan Plumbing has the required tools and experience to get it right.
+Our skilled gas fitters can provide same-day gas installations that always meet Australian standards.
+Call us now to book one of our gas fittings specialists today.